cnr-isti-vclab/3DHOP/README.txt

    OR
    + create an appleScript using Automator, that launch the browser using the appropriate parameter

    [Tip: on FIREFOX, EDGE and SAFARI browsers, there is no simple way to enable the local files access (so, it is recommended to install a Web Server if you need to work with these browser locally).
 However, by default it supports the use of 3D models in Ply format, so you can use 3DHOP in a limited mode, restricted to single resolution models, but without to perform any procedure or to install nothing.]

+More detailed info on the deployment of 3DHOP can be found in this [pdf](http://3dhop.net/download/3DHOPsite_deployment.pdf).

 #### TECHNICAL INFO
 -------------------